mui-magic/mui-magic/README.md

 Publish your theme and follow the installation instructions.

 Your customized Material-UI library will be available as an [npm package](https://www.npmjs.com/package/@mui-magic/core).
+Each revision to your theme will be labeled with an 8 character semantic tag, which should be specified in your installation:

 ```sh
 // with npm